Artscape Press Conference—May 2012

 Molly Corbett Broad presenting ACE/Sloan Award—June 2012

-Robert L. Bogomolny took on the role of president of the University of Baltimore on Aug.
-1, 2002.
-A Harvard College and Harvard Law School graduate, Bogomolny draws upon an exceptional background that spans the academic, legal and corporate worlds, making him ideally positioned to lead UB into the future.
+Robert L. Bogomolny took on the role of president of the University of Baltimore on August 1, 2002.
+A Harvard College and Harvard Law School graduate, Bogomolny draws upon a background that spans the academic, legal and corporate worlds.

 Bogomolny came to UB from G.D.
 Searle & Company, where he served as corporate senior vice president and general counsel from 1987 to 2001.
 While at Searle, at various times, he directed the company’s legal, regulatory, quality control and public affairs activities.
 Bogomolny also led Searle's government affairs department in Washington, D.C., and served on the Searle Executive Management Committee.